NRKirby/diaryofadev.net/content/post/oauth-with-polly.md

 ## Why?

-The way I see it there are 2 clear benefits using Polly to define policies:
+The way I see it there are 2 clear benefits of using Polly to define policies:

 1. Policies are reusable – we can make calls through a policy wherever we need , rather than having conditional checks everywhere in our code.
 2. Expressiveness – the core logic of what we are trying to do becomes more expressive / declarative.